madanalogy/madsplit/README.md

 ```

 Finally once you're happy with the transactions recorded.
 Use `/settle` to calculate the final tally!
-- This operation will also remove all transaction data stored.
+- The `/settle` operation will also remove all transaction data stored.

 ## How it works